Felipe-Perez-Ferraro/ruby-school-library/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> I encourage you to support this project

-If you like this project!
+If you like this project please share it!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-👤 **Original Design 1**

 - I would like to thank microverse student team for the resources availed.